Human torpedo: History of common wartime models

-In operation, the Maiale torpedo was carried by another vessel (usually a conventional submarine), and launched near the target.
+In operation, maiali were carried by another vessel (usually a conventional submarine), and launched near the target.
 Most manned torpedo operations were at night and during the new moon to cut down the risk of being seen.
-Attacks in 1940 were unsuccessful but in 1941, the Italian navy successfully entered the harbor of Alexandria and damaged the two British battleships HMS Queen Elizabeth and HMS Valiant, as well as the tanker Sagona.
+Attacks in 1940 were unsuccessful but in 1941, the Italian navy successfully entered the harbour of Alexandria and damaged the two British battleships HMS Queen Elizabeth and HMS Valiant, as well as the tanker Sagona.
 This feat encouraged the British to develop their own torpedo "chariots".

 The last Italian model, the SSB (for Siluro San Bartolomeo, "San Bartolomeo Torpedo") was built with a partly enclosed cockpit, a more powerful motor and larger 300 kg warhead (up from the earlier SLC's 220 and 250 kg warheads).
 Three units were made but not operationally used because Italy surrendered in 1943.